Peru this Week, Living in Peru and The Break are part of the Peru Experience family, a company whose goal is to promote Peru all over the world.

 Mike Dreckschmidt, News Editor

 Mike grew up and eventually attended university in Green Bay, Wisconsin.
 He graduated in Integrative Leadership Studies with an emphasis in Urban and Regional Planning and has been a part of planning projects in three different countries.
 Mike’s passion is reading; he devours both literature and nonfiction.
 His favorite author is Peru’s own Julio Ramón Ribeyro.

 Natasha grew up in a suburb of Chicago and moved to Peru two years ago and studied Bilingual Administrative Assistance and General Management at the British Academy.
 In her spare time, she loves to be with family and her Maltese, Maya.

 Ana is originally from Lima and has recently returned to Peru.

-Whilst abroad, she undertook a student exchange program in Switzerland and completed a bachelours degree in International business at the University of Liverpool.
+Whilst abroad, she undertook a student exchange program in Switzerland and completed a bachelors degree in International Business at the University of Liverpool.
 Ana loves being by the ocean and Peruvian food.

 Gustavo Centeno, Webmaster

 Gustavo is a programmer and computer support specialist from Lima.
 He has been webmaster at LivinginPeru.com and PeruthisWeek.com since 2008.